Evaneos/front-config/README.md

-# ESLint (and Prettier) config
+# ESLint (and Prettier, and tsconfig) config

 This package provides Evaneos's configs for front projects.

+-   `.eslintrc` as an extensible shared config
+-   `.prettierrc` as an importable/extensible file
--   [x] .eslintrc as an extensible shared config.
+-   `.tsconfig` as an extensible shared config
--   [x] .prettierrc
--   [ ] .tsconfig

-These are settings for ESLint and Prettier used by @evaneos.

 ## What it does

-This setup lints and formats your JavaScript code based on evaneos practices.
+This setup lints, and formats, and configures your TypeScript code based on Evaneos practices.
 Feel free to override the rules that make sense for you.

 ## Installing